ligolang/ligo/gitlab-pages/docs/faq/cameligo-ocaml-syntax-diff.md

 ```ocaml
 let y = - -1 (* In OCaml *)
 ```
-But this has been forbidden in CameLigo, you have to add parentheses instead :
+But this has been forbidden in CameLIGO, you have to add parentheses instead:

 ```cameligo
 let y = -(-1) // In CameLigo